 Why is this insight still important more than sixty years on?
 For at least two reasons I think:

 1) Managers don’t need to make optimal decisions for markets to work well.
-This has profound consequences for decision making research.
+This has profound consequences for decision-making research.
 Experiments showing people make sub-optimal decisions may prove nothing about markets.
-Markets have their own evolutionary dynamic independent of the managers involved.
+Markets have their own evolutionary dynamic which transcends the thinking of the managers involved.

 The lessons from Alchian: 1) Evolution of markets matters and 2) Jack Welch may not be especially bright.